Danampasis/Pengu-Guardian/README.md

 *Controller*

-_If you are using an OEM controller please run the **joysticktest.py** first to determine the buttons of your joystick, then change them accordinly on the constants.py file._
+_If you are using an OEM controller please run the **joysticktest.py** first to determine the buttons of your joystick, then change them accordingly on the constants.py file._